kili-technology/kili-python-sdk/docs/sdk/tutorials/label_parsing.md

     End offset:  164

-Below, we print the entity recognition annotations unique IDs:
+Here is how to print the unique IDs and names of the entity recognition annotations:

 ```python